In this article you will find:

 Here are a few ways to help members of the team to familiarize themselves with each other's roles and work styles:

-- Team-building exercises- Simple activities to help members build trust and letting them know they can depend on one another can go a long way toward increasing your team's effectiveness and productivity.
+- Team-building exercises - Simple activities to help members build trust and let them know they can depend on one another can go a long way toward increasing your team's effectiveness and productivity.

-- Improve cooperation among team members- Try different things such as taking them all out for lunch or an after-work get-together.
+- Improve cooperation among team members - Try different things such as taking them all out for lunch or an after-work get-together.
 Encourage them to get to know each other.
-Ask them about their hobbies and interests, so you’ll take the conversation on a more personal level.
+Ask them about their hobbies and interests, so you’ll take the conversation to a more personal level.
 If possible, invest in a fun activity, such as a workplace wellness program.

 - Encourage them to collaborate!
-When you hire someone new, assign a mentor to introduce them into the workflow.
+When you hire someone new, assign a mentor to introduce them to the workflow.
 Mentorship programs are great for developing connections!